 Always request permission

-Hashtags can sometimes take on a life of their own, and people may use your branded hashtags without necessarily knowing you’ve tied them to a user-generated content campaign.
-Re-sharing that content without explicit permission is a surefire way to kill goodwill and annoy some of your best band advocates.
+People may use your branded hashtags without necessarily knowing you’ve tied them to a user-generated content campaign.
+Unfortunately, re-sharing that content without explicit permission is a surefire way to kill goodwill and annoy some of your best brand advocates.

 When you ask permission, you show the original poster that you appreciate their content and get them excited about sharing their post with your audience.
-You also keep yourself out of hot water when it comes to copyright concerns.
-Plus, it’s just the right thing to do.
+You also keep yourself out of hot water regarding copyright concerns.

 Credit the original creator

 When you share user-generated content on your social media channels, make sure to give clear credit to the original creator.
-Tag them directly in the post.
-Indicate whether you’re using their visuals, their words, or both.
+This includes tagging them directly in the post and indicating whether you’re using their visuals, words, or both.
 Always give credit where credit is due.

 If you plan to share user-generated content across social media platforms, check for how the creator wants to be credited on the various channels.
 For example, if you want to share a photo from Instagram on your Facebook page, ask the original creator if they have a Facebook page you could tag.